 Return to South Carolina

 As the war ground toward a halt, Ripley transferred to Charlotte, North Carolina on February 20, 1865.
-From there, he joined General Joseph Johnston’s army and took part in the Confederate defeat at the Battle of Bentonville (March 19-21, 1865).
+From there, he joined General Joseph Johnston‘s Army of the South and took part in the Confederate defeat at the Battle of Bentonville (March 19-21, 1865).

 Following the Civil War, Ripley traveled to Great Britain, where he lived for nearly twenty years.
 During that time, he became estranged from his wife and daughter who returned to Charleston.
 He also suffered several financial failures that nearly drove him to bankruptcy.